JetBrains/reading-club/README.md

 ## Goal

 - promote reading papers
-- rise awareness on current research directions in PL, SW, and ML communities
+- rise awareness on current research directions in PL, SE, and ML communities
 - create opportunity for collaborations